Azure/az-hop/docs/tutorials/Implementing_Azure_HPC_OnDemand_Platform_Lab_1.md

    ./bin/get_secret clusteradmin
    ```

-   > ![Note]: Record the password.
+   > Note: Record the password.
 You will need it later in this lab.

-   > ![Note]: The **./bin/get_secret utility script** retrieves the password of the user you specify as its parameter from the Azure Key vault, which is part of the Azure HPC OnDemand Platform infrastructure you deployed in the previous exercise.
+   > Note: The **./bin/get_secret utility script** retrieves the password of the user you specify as its parameter from the Azure Key vault, which is part of the Azure HPC OnDemand Platform infrastructure you deployed in the previous exercise.

 ## Exercise 3: Install and configure Azure HPC OnDemand Platform software components